-For applicants to our professional-level MFA-1 program, you can submit a portfolio, but this requirement can be waived by starting the program with a two-week workshop (for more information, please see Graduate Admissions Requirements).
+For applicants to our professional-level MFA-1 program, you can submit a portfolio, but this requirement can be waived by starting the program with a two-week workshop (for more information, please see graduate program admission requirements.

-For applicants to our post-professional MFA-2 and MPS programs, a portfolio is required (limited exceptions may be made for our MPS in Healthcare Interior Design for applicants with substantial experience in the healthcare industry).
+For applicants to our post-professional MFA-2 and MPS programs, a portfolio is required.

 What should I include in my portfolio?

 If you’re applying to our AAS, BFA and MFA-1 programs, your portfolio should include 10-15 pieces of fine art work.
 We want to see work that you’ve done with your hands and from life: drawing, painting, sculpture, etc. We are looking for good use of color, proportion, and perspective.
-Photos of interior design projects you’ve done in the real world can be included as supplemental materials, but they won’t be considered a formal portfolio.
+Photos of interior design projects you have done in the real world can be included as supplemental materials, but they will not be considered as a formal portfolio.

 If you’re applying to a post-professional Master’s program (MFA-2 or MPS), then your portfolio should include a minimum of 15 pieces of professional-level interior design work.
 The work should demonstrate a level of skill and training that, in the opinion of the Graduate Admissions Committee, enables the applicant to successfully pursue advanced study.
 This can be work completed in undergraduate study and/or professional work.
 If any projects are group projects, it should clearly state the elements of the project completed by the applicant.